-The linear increase of delay and the bounded throughput can be very well explained by the theoretical predictions from Section III-B. This shows that synchronization becomes a performance bottleneck.
-The more than linear increase in particular of the XCP delay can be caused by further effects, such as contention on internal buses of the network processor.
+The bounded throughput and the linear increase of delay can be very well explained by equations (2) and (3), respectively.
+This shows that synchronization becomes a performance bottleneck.
+The increasing slope of the delay can be caused by further effects, such as contention on internal buses of the network processor.